Click to Rate and Give Feedback

 }

-The first time that you run the Web application, the code creates the Aspnetdb.mdf local database and adds the roles Administrators and Friends to it.
+The first time that the Web site is accessed, the code creates the Aspnetdb.mdf database in the App_Data folder and adds the roles Managers and Friends to it.
 This database is used to store user credentials, roles, and profile information.

 <%@ Page Language="VB" AutoEventWireup="true" CodeFile="Default.aspx.vb" Inherits="_Default" %>